JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 ## Second Period

-THE DISCOVERY OF THE TRUTH (1848-1849)
+The Discovery of the Truth (1848-1849)

 The events related in several narratives.

 ## First Narrative

-Contributed by MISS CLACK; niece of the late SIR JOHN VERINDER
+Contributed by Miss Clack; niece of the late Sir John Verinder

 ### Chapter I